William Fitzwilliam Owen

-Vice Admiral William Fitzwilliam Owen (17 September 1774 – 3 November 1857), was a British naval officer and explorer.
+Vice-Admiral William Fitzwilliam Owen (17 September 1774 – 3 November 1857) was a British naval officer and explorer.
 He is best known for his exploration of the west and east African coasts, discovery of the Seaflower Channel off the coast of Sumatra and for surveying the Canadian Great Lakes.

 The illegitimate son of Captain William Owen he was orphaned at the age of four, however, his father's friend Rear-Admiral Sir Thomas Rich, kept an eye on both William and his elder brother Edward.
 In 1788 at age 13 he embarked as a midshipman in Rich's ship, HMS Culloden, and from that time the Royal Navy was his life.
-Self-willed and boisterous, he had not infrequent difficulties early in his naval career.
+Self-willed and boisterous, he had frequent difficulties early in his naval career.

 He served at home and on ships in the East Indies.
 He was commissioned as a lieutenant in 1797.
 In 1801 he took command of the fireship HMS Nancy.
-In late 1801 the hired armed cutter King George, under the command of a Mr. Yawkins, served under Nelson at his failed attack on Boulogne.
+In late 1801 the hired armed cutter King George, under the command of a Mr. Yawkins (William Yawkins), served under Nelson at his failed attack on Boulogne.
 On 25 August Nelson came aboard King George to conduct a reconnaissance of the French fleet.
 In October Nelson gave Owen command over the King George as well, with secret instructions to launch a burning Nancy at the French fleet.
 The fire attack did not occur and Nancy was sold in December.

 After the resumption of war with France in 1803, Owen was given command of the 16-gun brig HMS Seaflower, which sailed to the East Indies.
 There he served under Rear-Admiral Sir Edward Pellew, Commander-in-Chief East Indies.

 He explored the Maldive Islands in 1806, and in the same year discovered the Seaflower Channel, between the islands of Siberut and Sipora off the west coast of Sumatra.

 He fought the Dutch in the East Indies, but on 28 September 1808 the French frigate Manche captured Seaflower.
 The French held Owen from 1808 to 1810 in Mauritius, during which time he was promoted to commander.
 After his release Owen was promoted to post captain in May 1811, before returning to England in 1813.